 - What if the protocol is designed and written by the sponsor (a for-profit entity/company) and the protocol is a Phase III or IV clinical trial?

 - Should I use the checklists and worksheets?

 - What if I'm not sure whether my activity is human subjects research?

 - What if I want more information on the IRB?

-- How do I know whether to submit a study to the Temple IRB or WIRB?
+- How do I know whether my study will be reviewed by Temple IRB or WIRB?

 - Where can I find the WIRB forms?

 - If my study is eligible to WIRB review, do I submit directly to WIRB?